Do I need to clean my chimney if I don’t use my fireplace?

 The price of a chimney sweep can range from $129 to $379.
 The national average is approximately $252.

-The price tends to vary depending on your region and how much your chimney needs cleaning.
+The price varies depending on your region and how much your chimney needs cleaning.
 This is why covering an unused fireplace is vital if you don’t want to use it.

 Conclusion

-It’s essential to get your chimney checked and cleaned annually, even if you don’t use it regularly.
-It’s best to be safe than sorry when it comes to fires in the home.
+So do you need to clean your chimney if you don’t use your fireplace?
+It’s essential to check and clean your chimney annually, even if you don’t use it regularly.
+It’s better to be safe than sorry when it comes to fires in the home.

-Additionally, leaving soot and creosote in your chimney can cause long-term damage that is expensive to repair.
+Also, leaving soot and creosote in your chimney can cause long-term, expensive damage.
 If you have any questions or concerns, contact a professional chimney sweep.

 Connect with a Chimney & Fireplace Expert